econoalchemist/Home-Mining/05_Pool-Connection.md

 Just to recap:

-1) Install the miner software.
+1) Install the miner software or just use your web-browser.
 2) Find the ASIC's local IP address.
 3) Create an account with a pool.
 4) Copy/paste the pool's URL into the mining software or web browser interface.